-Arm Route Weight/Age # Dose No additional treatment - - - Corticosteroid - Solution for injection - Powder for solution for injection - various strengths available Intravenous Neonates/infants with a corrected gestational age of ≤44 weeks with COVID-19 pneumonia Hydrocortisone (IV): Intravenous >44 weeks with PIMS-TS Methylprednisolone sodium succinate 10 mg/kg (as base) once daily for 3 days (max gram) No additional oral corticosteroid should be prescribed to follow the 3 day treatment course.
-Human normal immunoglobulin (IVIg) Intravenous >44 weeks with PIMS-TS 2 g/kg as a single dose.
-(Dose should be based on ideal body weight in line with NHS England guidance.) - solution for infusion various strengths available Baricitinib - 2 and 4 mg Oral/ other enteral routes ≥ 2 years with COVID-19 pneumonia Once daily for 10 days or until discharge, whichever is sooner tablets eGFR (mL/min/1.73 m2) 2 to < 9 yr ≥ 9 yr ≥60 2mg 4mg ≥30 to <60 2mg alt die 2mg ≥15 to <30 Excluded 2mg alt die Those on renal replacement therapy are excluded
+Arm Route Weight # Dose (Duration for all arms = 10 days or until discharge from hospital) No additional treatment - - - Corticosteroid - Solution for injection - Powder for solution for injection - various strengths available Intravenous All Including pre-term neonates Neonates/infants with a corrected gestational age of ≤44 weeks Hydrocortisone (IV): 0.5 mg/kg every 12 hours for 7 days and then 0.5mg/kg once daily for 3 days Intravenous All For all other children (with PIMS-TS): Methylprednisolone sodium succinate 10 mg/kg (as base) once daily for 3 days (max 1 gram) No additional oral corticosteroid should be prescribed to follow the 3 day treatment course.
+Human normal immunoglobulin (IVIg) - solution for infusion various strengths available Intravenous All For children with corrected gestational age >44 weeks and <18 years with PIMS-TS phenotype: 2 g/kg as a single dose.
+(Dose should be based on ideal body weight in line with NHS England guidance.)

-#Weight to be rounded to the nearest kg unless dosage expressed as mg/kg or mL/kg.
+[#]Weight to be rounded to the nearest kg unless dosage expressed as mg/kg or mL/kg.